axaxlsrinivas/laboratory_management/README.md

 ├── requirements.txt              # List of required packages
 ├── README.md                     # Project overview
 └── run.py                        # Entry point to launch the app

-Key Component Breakdown:
-models/ – Contains the core data structures (classes like Book, Member, Loan).

-services/ – Contains logic to add a book, issue a loan, register a user, etc.

-db/ – Interfaces with SQLite, PostgreSQL, or any DB; manages schema and CRUD.

-cli/ – If it's a terminal-based project, contains user interaction code.

-utils/ – Validation, formatting dates, or calculating fines, etc.

-tests/ – For unit testing using pytest or unittest.

-config.py – Centralized settings (e.g., database URI, constants).

-run.py – Entry script to start the application (python run.py).